joshuakotake/game-jam-hackathon/README.md

 Many students forget to keep themselves healthy and neglect basic needs when under the stress of assignments.

-Study Stride aims to provide a simple but fun visual indicator to help students identify when they should rehydrate, eat or rest while studying.
+Study Stride aims to provide a simple yet fun visual indicator to help students identify when they should rehydrate, eat or rest while studying.

 By gamifying self-care, StudyStride makes wellbeing fun and rewarding!